ml-jku/DeepRC/README.md

 **Will be added:**
 - multiple attention heads/queries and integration of https://github.com/ml-jku/hopfield-layers,
-- Integrated Gradients analysis (write me an [email](widrich at ml.jku.at) if you urgently need a preliminary version).
+- Integrated Gradients analysis (write me an email (widrich(at)ml.jku.at) if you urgently need a preliminary version).

 ## Installation
 ### conda